 - Expensive Aftermarket Accessory Brackets

-From the additional fairing and a wide range of compatible accessories, it can be customized to suit various needs.
-The rack ships bare but the good thing is that ARB makes quite literally every accessory you would ever need.
+With the additional fairing and a wide range of compatible accessories, it can be customized to suit various needs.
+The rack ships bare, but the good thing is that ARB makes quite literally every accessory you would ever need.
 The downside here is that ARB accessories are expensive.
 Very expensive.

 Installation is easy.
 The rack is designed for straightforward installation, with a bolt-on fit that integrates seamlessly with the 4Runner’s existing mounting points.